OS virtualization and emulation on Android: Android itself including a modified Linux kernel

 Because Android utilizes a modified Linux kernel, not all configuration or system files exist or are the same in Android.
-Because of this, emulation apps either need to provide either their own version of the configuration or system files in the application's data space, use a pre-modified distribution of ported Linux libraries that do not require the usage of the missing configuration or system files, or not support the usage of those packages.
+Because of this, emulation apps either need to provide their own version of the configuration or system files in the application's data space, use a pre-modified distribution of ported Linux libraries that do not require the usage of the missing configuration or system files, or not support the usage of those packages.
 Some well known configuration and system files that are not in Android include: